GaryCollins-Sec/ML-Detection-Engineering-Lab/README.md

 ## Objective

-Engineered an automated security workflow to streamline the triage of suspicious network connections.
-By integrating Wazuh and Shuffle SOAR, the system eliminates manual reputation lookups, providing analysts with pre-enriched alerts for immediate decision-making.
+Engineered an automated security orchestration pipeline to streamline the triage of suspicious network connections.
+By integrating Wazuh as the primary XDR/SIEM and Shuffle SOAR for workflow automation, I successfully eliminated manual reputation lookups.
+This system delivers pre-enriched alerts directly to analysts, significantly reducing Mean Time to Respond (MTTR) and allowing for immediate, data-driven decision-making.

 ### Skills Learned